Tips for Filling Out the 2023-2024 FAFSA

 If your parent(s) wants to apply for the Federal PLUS Loan:

-RENEW (for continuing students only)
+RENEW (for continuing students only, January 2024)

 A note on grade level: